 The long piece appeared in the Inquirer section giving it a veneer of investigative journalism it did not deserve.
 This was 2,700 words of News Ltd propaganda, with complaints from a few politically motivated but unnamed sources and only one source on the record, former ABC board member Ron Brunton who despite being ideologically motivated as a member of the IPA, was only identified as an “anthropologist”.
 The self-serving article had a companion piece, an even more pious anti-ABC editorial that drove home the message from Kenny’s talking points.

 Kenny achieves his aims with a remarkable leap of logic.
 Rather than go through the tiresome process of proving his points, he asks the readers “to assume, just for argument’s sake” the ABC critics are right.
 This assumption allows him to airily dismiss flaws in his argument and immediately swing into action rectifying the “problem”.
-Without a shred of evidence, Kenny suggests the organisation is unaccountable and then gets to the nut of his complaint, the ABC “caters for an inner-city progressive elite”.
-Apart from the breathtaking arrogance of ignoring how many people in the bush enjoy the ABC, it also brings in the familiar right-wing weasel words “inner-city” and “elite” which are conflated to mean “other” (never mind that it insults the paper’s own demographics) in opposition to equally imprecise but culturally loaded phrases like “battlers”.
+Without a shred of evidence, Kenny suggests the organisation is unaccountable and then gets to his complaint, the ABC that “caters for an inner-city progressive elite”.
+Apart from the breathtaking arrogance of ignoring how many people in the bush enjoy the ABC, it also brings in the familiar right-wing weasel words “inner-city” and “elite” which are conflated to mean “other” (and insults the paper’s own demographics) in opposition to equally imprecise but culturally loaded phrases like “battlers”.
 According to the editorial, the ABC had the temerity to turn to Qatari Al Jazeera for its Osama news instead of the less well-informed but racially more acceptable BBC or CNN.
 What this proves is Auntie has been the victim of “a left-wing coup” where a “coterie of like-minded inner-city” staff members “commandeered” the airwaves to broadcast to “the vocal minority that share their prejudices”.

-Both editor and Kenny were keen to share their prejudices too.
-Kenny’s ones are dated and rehashed from the culture wars of the John Howard era.
+Both editor and Kenny were keen to share their prejudices.
+Kenny’s are dated and rehashed from the culture wars of the John Howard era.
 There is a tired argument about Counterpoint, a program seven years old, and a tedious diatribe about David Hicks, who has not been a newsworthy citizen for over four years.
 He also reheats the coals of the long-forgotten Brissenden/Costello affair (which also embroiled two non-ABC journalists) from 2007 and has a moan about The Drum, the ABC’s public opinion site.